aptech/docs/docs/CR-bandrv.rst

           0 1 5 2,
           0 0 2 3 };

-    //Create a version of 'x' in band format xBand = band(x,1);
+    // Create a version of 'x' in band format xBand = band(x,1);

-    //Expand the banded version of 'x' back to a full matrix xNew = bandrv(xBand);
+    // Expand the banded version of 'x' back to a full matrix xNew = bandrv(xBand);

 After the code above: